 - How frequently can your team release updates for your mobile apps?

-- Can you ensure continuous delivery on the back-end for supporting mobile app development plan?
+- Can you ensure continuous delivery on the back-end to support your app?

 6. Outline a Security Strategy and Incorporate Governance Policy

 An app can help your company improve how customers interact with your business as well as how your employees do their jobs.
 But an unstable or unsecure app can do damage.